barchart/cmdty-pricing-network/docs/content/how_to.md

 # How To
-In this section we provide you with detials of how you can interact with our data.
+In this section we provide you with details of how you can interact with CPN data.
 Should you have suggestions on what to included, please let us know.

 ## Get Latest Prices in cmdtyView